 We will notify you if we delay your ability to withdraw funds for any of these reasons, and we will tell you when the funds will be available.
 They will generally be available no later than the seventh business day after the day of deposit.

 Mobile Deposit.
+The specific funds availability requirements provided above for cash, electronic payments and checks do not apply to Mobile Deposits.
 You agree that items transmitted using the Mobile Deposit service are subject to the following funds availability policy.
 In general, if an image of an item you transmit through the Mobile Deposit service is received and accepted on a business day before the cutoff time displayed in the Mobile Banking application for the Mobile Deposit service, we consider that day to be the day of your deposit.
 Otherwise, we will consider that the deposit was made on the next business day.
 Funds deposited using the Mobile Deposit service will generally be made available within five (5) business days from the day of deposit.
 BBVA may make such funds available sooner based on such factors as the length and extent of your relationship with us, transaction and experience information, and such other factors as BBVA, in its sole discretion, deems relevant.
+Please refer to the Mobile Banking Agreement for additional information regarding mobile deposit limits and availability provisions

 Unless the IRS has instructed us to withhold from your interest and dividend payments, you can avoid backup withholding by providing us with your correct Taxpayer Identification Number and indicate on the signature card that you are exempt.
 Additionally, you must certify that the Taxpayer Identification Number you provide us is correct and that you have not been advised by the IRS that you are subject to backup withholding.
 The IRS is empowered to impose penalties on you and us if your correct Taxpayer Identification Number is not provided.
 We may refuse to open, and we may close, any account for which you do not provide a certified TIN, even if you are exempt from backup withholding and information reporting.